Farewell Tybee: A Lifetime Together

 But then again, I never had to worry about you.

 Many nights we spent under the stars on backpacking trips.
-Although on one of our first camping trips, at Mt.
+Although on one of our first camping trips, Mt.
 Mitchell in the fall, when I was still a newbie and tried to freeze you by not giving you your own sleeping bag or pad.
-You woke me up early morning and we spooned inside my bag.
+You nosed me early morning and we spooned inside my bag.

 You probably loved our paddling trips the most.
 Those were the weekends you’d stay wet until we made it back home.
 In the boat, you’d lay your chin over the water and lazily watch the scenery pass you by.
 Even in whitewater, when the rapids would toss us in all directions, you looked like you were out having Sunday brunch.

 But you didn’t like night hiking very much.
 Those were the times you’d stay closer to me.
 Otherwise, you’d hike on ahead, always staying on trail and coming back to check on us – weaving your way to the back to make sure the last person was ok.